talyaniv/zenrows-api-test/README.md

 ## 📌 Why I Did This

-- To demonstrate that I care about what a product I am exploring.
+- To demonstrate that I care about products I am exploring.
 - To show how I think about debugging and understanding systems from the outside in.
 - To explore the practical boundaries of even the best scraping tools.
 - And, maybe, to share a chuckle about the classic saying: